Kerala snakebite murder: Discovery and arrests

 According to the police, Sooraj admitted that he gave "sleep-inducing pills" to his wife in order to sedate her before releasing the snake.
 He confessed that he had starved the cobra for eleven days to ensure that the cobra would bite his wife.
 The snake "was kept in a bottle without being fed" from 24 April to 6 May.

 The investigating team reported that Uthra was attacked twice, first with a viper and then with a cobra.
 The Kerala police's special investigation team (SIT) stated that Sooraj would be the primary person accused and that another case would be registered against him, his mother, father and sister for domestic violence and destroying evidence.
 The State Women's Commission also urged the police to arrest the family members.

-Prior to her death, "She wasn’t able to walk, was in a bed-ridden situation for 52 days and had to undergo a plastic surgery after getting bitten by the viper.
-Making her get bitten again with a more venomous snake while she had still not recovered from the earlier attempt amounts to brutal murder only,” stated Crime Branch Deputy Superintendent of Police, A Ashokan, the officer who had led the investigation.
+Crime Branch Deputy Superintendent of Police, A Ashokan, the officer who had led the investigation stated that prior to her death, "she wasn’t able to walk, was in a bed-ridden situation for 52 days and had to undergo a plastic surgery after getting bitten by the viper.
+Making her get bitten again with a more venomous snake while she had still not recovered from the earlier attempt amounts to brutal murder only”.

 Sooraj was booked under various sections of the Indian Penal Code for murder, attempted murder, attempted permanent injury and destruction of evidence.

 During the course of the investigation, it was discovered that gold from Uthra's bank locker had been removed on 2 March, the date of her first snakebite.
-In early June, 2020 Uthra's father-in-law, Surendran Panicker (59) was arrested, on charges of charges of destroying evidence and hiding 38 sovereign of gold jewellery, which Police discovered buried in a nearby rubber plantation.
+In early June 2020, Uthra's father-in-law, Surendran Panicker (59) was arrested, on charges of destroying evidence and hiding 38 sovereign of gold jewellery, which police discovered buried in a nearby rubber plantation.
 Uthra's parents stated that the majority of her dowry was still missing.

 In August 2020, both Renuka and Surya, mother and sister of Sooraj, were arrested on charges of conspiracy, domestic violence and destruction of evidence.
-The charges include "sections 498A (Husband or relative of husband of a woman subjecting her to cruelty), 406 (Punishment for criminal breach of trust), 201 (Causing disappearance of evidence of offence, or giving false information to screen offender) and 34 (Acts done by several persons in furtherance of common intention) ".
+The charges include "sections 498A (Husband or relative of husband of a woman subjecting her to cruelty), 406 (Punishment for criminal breach of trust), 201 (Causing disappearance of evidence of offence, or giving false information to screen offender) and 34 (Acts done by several persons in furtherance of common intention)".

 Although Chavarukavu Suresh Kumar was originally one of the accused, he became a witness in the case.